w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 The full process, from one end of the belt to the other, takes twelve seconds, and cannot be started for parablock N + 1 until it is fully complete for parablock N (no [pipelining](#pipelining)).

-The diagram below shows parablocks on their way from being generated to being backed and included into the relay parent.
+The diagram below shows parablocks on the conveyor belt, on their way from being generated to being backed and included into the relay parent.

 ![sync-backing-nofill](../assets/sync-backing-nofill.png)
 ![sync-backing-nofill-legend](../assets/sync-backing-nofill-legend.png)

-Parablock 1 (P1) is included in the relay chain block 1 (R1) after 6 seconds.
-Once P1 is included,
+Parablock 1 (P1) is included in the latest relay chain parent 1 (R1) after 6 seconds.
+Once P1 is
-Parablock 2 (P2) can be generated using the included P1 in R1 as execution context.
+included, Parablock 2 (P2) can be generated using the included P1 in R1 as execution context.
 The next parablock P3 can be generated after P2 is backed into R2 and included into R3, i.e. after 12 seconds.

 The diagram below combines the previous diagrams and adds some context about blockspace.